Osprey Exos 58 and Eja 58

 As a side note, Osprey also introduced what it’s calling “super ultralight” packs in 2018, the men’s Levity 60 and women’s Lumina 60 ($270, 1.9 lbs.), which Osprey says carry up to 25 pounds, and the smaller Levity 45 and Lumina 45 ($250, 1.8 lbs.).
 Osprey cautions that these packs are definitely for committed ultralighters—for lighter loads than the Exos/Eja.
 I hope to test and review one soon, but I agree that they appear to be designed strictly for backpackers—primarily thru-hikers—who are carrying extremely minimalist kits.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase any men’s Osprey Exos backpack at moosejaw.com, ems.com, or rei.com, or any women’s Osprey Eja backpack at moosejaw.com, ems.com, or rei.com, or an Osprey Levity or Lumina through the links in the above paragraph.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase any men’s Osprey Exos backpack at osprey.com, backcountry.com, or moosejaw.com, or any women’s Osprey Eja backpack at osprey.com, backcountry.com, or moosejaw.com, or one of the Levity or Lumina packs at the links in the above paragraph.

 Tell me what you think.